 The University of Montevallo Board of Trustees, the Alabama Department of Child Abuse and Neglect Prevention, Engage Cuba State Council and as Chairman of the St. Vincent’s Hospital Foundation Board of Directors.
 She also served as State Chairman for former Supreme Court Justice Sandra Day O’Connor’s “iCivics” national student education program.

 She has worked with the Developing Alabama Youth Program, Family Connections, Shelby County Child Advocacy Center, Support our Soldiers organization and has served on the boards of the Shelby County Family Resource Center, Shelby County Arts Council, Project American Life, the Children’s Policy Council, the Crisis Center, Community Grief Support Services, the Court Appointed Special Advocates, Lifeline Adoption Ministries, Summerspell Homeowners Association and Turning Point Foundation.
 She has been named a Champion for Youth by the Boys and Girls Clubs of America.
-In 2011, she was named Citizen of the Year by the Shelby County Reporter where she was also a featured columnist for more than as decade.
+In 2011, she was named Citizen of the Year by the Shelby County Reporter where she was also a featured columnist for more than a decade.

 In 2011, Chapman’s husband, James, passed away at the age of 50.
-Two years later she retired (in 2013) after 11 years from elective office to expand Beth Chapman & Associates, LLC, a political and public relations consulting firm which she started with her husband in 1996.
+Two years later she retired (in 2013) after 11 years in elective office to expand Beth Chapman & Associates, LLC, a political and public relations consulting firm which she started with her husband in 1996.